addr2data/aws-certification-prep/README.rst

 AWS Services
 ------------
+The following table shows two things:

+	- Which AWS services are currently in scope for this project.
+	- At what level, a particular service has been incorporated into the exercises.

-The following table shows which AWS services are in scope for this project and what level exercises have been created for each service.
-Expect this table change frequently as new exercises are added.
+Expect this table to change frequently as new exercises are added.

-**Last updated: 6/22/18**
+**Last updated: 6/23/18**

 .. list-table::
    :widths: 20, 20, 20, 20, 20